-Confusing road signs, multiple lanes of traffic suddenly merging into one, bright lights... construction zones aren't just dangerous for the workers.
-Texas is in the top three states in the nation in terms of most motor vehicle crash fatalities in construction and maintenance work zones.
+Confusing road signs, multiple lanes of traffic suddenly merging into one, bright lights – construction zones aren’t just dangerous for the workers.
+Texas is one of the top three states for the most motor vehicle crash fatalities in construction and maintenance work.
 In 2013, Texas experienced 104 crash fatalities in work zones.

 We represent individuals who have been seriously injured in highway construction zones.
 Each construction project has an established written plan that must be followed by the contractors and subcontractors working on a project.
 When this construction plan is not followed, construction workers and the drivers are exposed to a high risk of injury.

-If you were involved in a car accident at or near a construction zone, we invite you to contact a San Antonio car accident attorney at Wyatt Law Firm to discuss representation.
+If you were involved in a car accident at or near a construction zone, we invite you to contact a car accident attorney at Wyatt Law Firm to learn how we can help you.

 What causes motor vehicle accidents in construction zones?